 Hello, my name is Eric Klein and I loved this radio show of mine.
 It aired from fall of 2010 to fall of 2011 in the Bay Area of Northern California on KPFA.
 It was a story telling radio show.
 It was also a live call in show.
 It was a creative experiment.

 For a purely experimental live show, take a listen to this episode first: “The Ballad of Mr Fantiso” because it combines live music, story telling, and listener calls.
+My more traditional news and public affaris radio work can be found here.

 Or just pick a show below and give it a listen.
 We did a series of shows called “Unemployed” and another called “Our Dead Friends and Facebook,” both using recorded stories and live listener calls.